NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	dig example.com @127.0.0.1

-Here we tell the :command:`dig` tool to look up the IP address for example.com, and to ask for this information from the server running at the IP address ``127.0.0.1``, which is where our Unbound machine is running by default.
+Here we tell the :command:`dig` tool to look up the IP address for example.com, and to ask for this information from the resolver running at the IP address ``127.0.0.1``, which is where our Unbound machine is running by default.
 We can verify that Unbound has indeed answered our query instead of the default resolver that is present on Ubuntu by default.
 In the output of every :command:`dig` command there is an ``ANSWER SECTION`` which gives the response to the query.
 In the footer section of the output, the server which has answered the query under the ``SERVER`` entry.
 The entry will look like:

 .. code-block:: bash